-Andrea is a Lecturer in the Thermofluids Division, Department of Mechanical Engineering.
-He got his PhD in 2014 at University of Florence and then he joined the Engineering Department at University of Cambridge as Rolls-Royce Research Associate.
+Andrea is Lecturer in the Thermofluids Division, Department of Mechanical Engineering.
+He obtained his PhD in 2014 at the University of Florence and then he joined the Engineering Department at the University of Cambridge as Rolls-Royce Research Associate.
 He became Senior Research Associate in April 2017, doing research in the broad area of numerical modeling of multi-phase turbulent flows with a focus on the prediction of pollutant emissions and development of clean combustion technologies for aviation.
-He was appointed as Lecturer in Imperial College in October 2018.
+He was appointed as Lecturer by Imperial College in October 2018.

 et al., 2021, Soot-free low-NOx aeronautical combustor concept: the lean azimuthal flame for kerosene sprays, Energy and Fuels, ISSN:0887-0624

 et al., 2021, Evolution of spray and aerosol from respiratory releases: theoretical estimates for insight on viral transmission, Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, Vol:477, ISSN:1364-5021

 Kritikos E, Giusti A, 2020, Reactive molecular dynamics investigation of Toluene Oxidation under electrostatic fields: effect of the modeling of local charge distribution., The Journal of Physical Chemistry A: Isolated Molecules, Clusters, Radicals, and Ions; Environmental Chemistry, Geochemistry, and Astrochemistry; Theory, Vol:124, ISSN:1089-5639, Pages:10705-10716

 et al., 2020, A-priori validation of scalar dissipation rate models for turbulent non-premixed flames, Flow, Turbulence and Combustion, ISSN:1386-6184